emilymarquessalum/data_science_basics_training/README.md

 # Data Science Colab Training

-ipynb files with studying material related to AI, machine learning, and other data science subjects.
+ipynb files with studying material I used/created to learn about AI, machine learning, and other data science subjects.